bllanos/201503_direct3d_demo/README.md

   (i.e. Keep features not yet fully developed on branches other than 'master'.)
 The 'master' branch should ideally be demo-worthy at all times.

+- Before merging code into the 'master' branch, merge the 'master' branch into your working branch and ensure that the merged code works properly.